Kit Chan: Career

-In September 2006, she reprised her role in Forbidden City: Portrait of an Empress, as part of a plan to make this musical internationally recognized, in the hope of going on a world tour.
+In September 2006, Chan reprised her role in Forbidden City: Portrait of an Empress, as part of a plan to make this musical internationally recognized, in the hope of going on a world tour.
 Chan later fronted the first Singapore Day in New York City in 2007.
-After her corporate sojourn, Chan performed the commissioned theme song One World at the APEC 2009 Gala Night and returned the theatre as leading lady (Li Qing) in the Mandarin musical December Rains (雨季) at Esplanade Theatre in 2010.
+After her corporate sojourn, Chan performed the commissioned theme song One World at the APEC 2009 Gala Night and returned the theatre as leading lady (Li Qing) in the Mandarin musical December Rains at Esplanade Theatre in 2010.
 In the same year, she sang Home for the third time at the National Day Parade.
 Chan was also a member of the cast of the television drama Healing Hands II, the sequel to TVB's medical drama Healing Hands in 2000.
 She was the female lead in SPH MediaWorks Channel U's drama serial Cash is King.
 Chan also acted in the 2010 film Lover's Discourse.

 In 2011, Chan released her first studio album Re-interpreting Kit Chan (重譯 陳潔儀) since 2004 and staged two solo concerts in collaboration with the Singapore Chinese Orchestra at Esplanade Concert Hall, as the anchor performance of the Huayi Chinese Festival of Arts 2011.
 In the same year, she held her three-night solo concert The Music Room at the Marina Bay Sands Grand Theater.
 Also in 2011, Chan worked with Nexus, Ministry of Defence as Creative Director for the Total Defence "Home – Keeping It Together" Campaign 2011.
 She was also executive producer for the remake of the Home MV, which featured 39 local artistes spanning different genres, eras and races, including Max Surin, Dick Lee, Taufik Batisah, JJ Lin, and Stefanie Sun.
 She wrote the theme song 倔强 for the MediaCorp Channel 8 anniversary drama Devotion, which won Best Drama Theme Song award at the 2012 Star Awards.
 Concerts themed An Enchanted Evening with Chiu Tsang Hei (傾城) were also held in Hong Kong.